YoannProfit/YoannProfit/README.md

 - 👯 I’m looking to collaborate on graphics development.
 - 🤔 I’m looking for help with water caustics rendering with Navier-Stokes simulation.
 - 💬 Ask me about DirectX initialization, C++ goods ways of coding, Berkeley Sockets setup and also soft and little about game programming.
-- 📫 How to reach me : e-mail or Private Message.
+- 📫 How to reach me : E-mail or Private Message.
 - ❤️ Love for science
 - :family: Living in France
 - :watch: Coding since 2012, with 10+ years of experience in personal projects software or graphics modules.